 Women’s Self-Help Group

-Strength in numbers.
-Women's Self-Help Groups aim to empower members through training, information and organisation.
+Empowering women.
+Women's Self-Help Groups help to empower members through training, information and organisation.
 They may learn about savings and credit programs, small business or leadership, or enrol in adult literacy courses.
 Together with other clusters of Self-Help Groups, members can also make a real difference by lobbying government for policy change.

 Gifts and donations of $2 or more are tax deductible.